November is Adopt a Senior Pet Month

 Next month, on the day after Christmas, my “puppy” Kitsune will be turning 13 years old!
 He was the original inspiration behind me starting this blog, way back in 2012 – when Kit was just 2 years old.
-Sharing the past almost 13 years with Kitsune has taught me a lot, one of the probably more important lessons being how amazing living with a senior dog can be!
+Sharing the past almost 13 years with Kitsune has taught me a lot, one of the probably more important lessons beingOpens in a new tab. how amazing living with a senior dog can be!

 Did you know that November is Adopt a Senior Pet Month?